oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/3-visual_builder/visual_builder.md

 ## Task 2: Import the project
-1. Go to the Oracle Integration Cloud (OIC) service console.
+1. Go to the Oracle Integration Cloud (OIC) service console home page.
 If this is not already open in one of your browser tabs, you can get back to it by following these steps.

     1. Go the Cloud console 3-bar/hamburger menu and select the following
         1. Developer Services